Low-Scale Inflationary Magnetogenesis without Baryon Isocurvature Problem: IV. Numerical calculation

 We are interested in $\tilde B^2 \tilde \lambda $ to which the blazer observations are sensitive.
 In Fig.~\ref{fig:h_max}, we present our numerical result of $\tilde B^2\tilde \lambda (t_\reh)$ versus the Hubble parameter $H_\reh$ at the temperature $T_{\rm reh}$.
 We also plot $\chi \tilde B^2\tilde \lambda (t_\reh)$ and an analytic estimate of $\tilde B^2\tilde \lambda(t_\reh)$, which is derived as follows.
 The inflaton equation of motion is given by $\partial_\mu\qty[a^3\partial^\mu\phi-(g/2)\epsilon^{\mu\nu\rho\sigma} A_\nu\partial_\rho A_\sigma]=a^3 \partial_\phi V$.
 Note that the second term on the left-hand side was neglected in Eq.~\eqref{eq:t_EOM_phi}, whose approximation assumes that $|a^3\dot{\phi}| \gg |(g/2) \epsilon^{0\nu\rho\sigma}A_\nu\partial_\rho A_\sigma|$.
 The homogeneous oscillating inflaton at $t_\reh$ is approximately given by $|\dot{\phi}|\simeq\sqrt{3}\Mpl H_\reh$.
 As a large-volume average, we have $|\epsilon^{0\nu\rho\sigma}A_\nu\partial_\rho A_\sigma| \simeq \chi \tilde B^2\tilde \lambda/2\pi$.
 However, if the magnetic fields are non-helical ($|\chi|\ll 1$), it would underestimate its local value.
 Local fluctuations yield $|\epsilon^{0\nu\rho\sigma}A_\nu\partial_\rho A_\sigma| \simeq \sqrt{\langle\left(\epsilon^{0\nu\rho\sigma}A_\nu\partial_\rho A_\sigma\right)^2\rangle}\simeq \tilde B^2 \tilde \lambda/2\pi$, which could dominate the homogeneous value.
 Thus, we adopt the latter and obtain a generic upper bound as

-From Eq.~\eqref{eq:ratio_B}, the actual values of $\tilde B^2_\reh \tilde \lambda_\reh$ are expected to be of the order of $\epsilon \gamma$.
+As shown in Eq.~\eqref{eq:ratio_B}, the maximum backreaction of the magnetic field to the Friedmann equation is of order $\epsilon \rho_\phi$.
+We assume that the magnetic-field backreaction to the inflaton equation of motion is at most of order $\epsilon$ times the scalar-field contributions, which is consistent with our numerical results.
+Then, the actual values of $\tilde B^2_\reh \tilde \lambda_\reh$ are expected to be of the order of $\epsilon \gamma$.
 In Fig.~\ref{fig:h_max}, we see an excellent agreement between this analytical estimate (green) and the numerical results (blue).

 As seen in Fig.~\ref{fig:h_max}, the produced magnetic fields are significantly non-helical ($\chi\ll 1$) for $H_\reh \ll 10^6~\GeV$.
 This is because the amplification during the first stage due to tachyonic instability is no longer efficient and the magnetic fields are mostly generated by parametric resonance in the second stage for low reheating temperatures.
 In Fig.~\ref{fig:3D}, we plot the region of the potential in which tachyonic instability occurs before the end of inflation, namely $g|\dot{\phi}| \geq 2H$.
 Such a region shrinks as $T_\reh$ decreases because inflation ends with the rapid growth of $|\dot{\phi}|$, and then the inflaton immediately starts oscillating, as is typical in small-field models.
 In Fig.~\ref{fig:chi0.03}, we show the numerical evolution for $\phi(t)$ and $\chi(t)$ in an intermediate case where $\chi$ converges to $\simeq 0.5$.
 The helicity fraction $\chi$ rapidly oscillates in phase with the inflaton, which indicates that the magnetic fields are generated primarily by parametric resonance.
 Nevertheless, the final value of $\chi$ is determined by the imbalance between the two circular-polarization modes produced by relatively inefficient tachyonic instability, since parametric resonance equally amplifies both of the modes.